 Depending on the laptop and/or PC you use, you might need an extra USB Type-C to Type-C or Type-A cable or adapter.
 You should also consider what kind of backup or mirroring software you use — several manufacturers include useful software for free, which you might want to consider when making your buying decisions.

-Availability, price, and rated speeds were the primary parameters that we considered when evaluating portable SSDs in India.
+Availability, price, and rated speeds were the primary factors that we considered when evaluating portable SSDs in India.
 We also considered basic parameters such as size and weight, as well as features including hardware encryption, weather and shock resistance, and bundled software and accessories.
 We looked at models from Adata, G-Technology, HyperX, LaCie, Samsung, SanDisk, Seagate, Silicon Power, Sony, Transcend, and WD.

 We've checked mainstream online stores as well as specialist PC hardware dealers, and found all the portable SSDs that are currently available in India.
 Many are from established brands such as WD and Seagate, which are trying to transition from spinning platters to hard drives.
 Many are also from Taiwanese companies such as Adata and Transcend, which are building on their expertise in the RAM and removable storage product categories.
 Some older models still sell as well, but we haven't considered those.

 While performance in terms of the maximum rated read and write speeds is generally equivalent across the board, there are several models that do not have an IP rating for water and dust resistance, and also several that do not support hardware encryption.
 With a proliferation of simple and cheap 128GB USB pen drives, it makes sense for most manufacturers to target 250GB as the minimum capacity they sell.
+Newer models start at 500GB.

 The vast majority use USB Type-C, though this should not be conflated with the actual speed of the USB connection in use – almost always USB 3.0, which operates at 5Gbps.
 Even if a manufacturer uses the terms USB 3.1 or USB 3.2 for marketing, you're not actually getting higher speed because those standards have incorporated USB 3.0, not replaced it.
+Look for the term "Gen2" specifically, suffixed to these numbers, to signify 10Gbps capability.

 If you think a portable SSD is too expensive or doesn't have enough space for you, a normal portable hard drive would probably make better sense.
 These are also preferable if your main requirement is a drive to back up your data to, because you get loads of space and you don't really need super-quick data transfers.
 For those who don't need a lot of space, a standard USB pen drive would offer decent speed and would also cost significantly less.